Tikitikitikidesuka/ibverbs-rs/README.md

 - [`mock-buffers`](crates/mock-buffers/): TODO: Remove this crate and move each mock buffer to its corresponding crate.
 - [`circular-buffer`](crates/circular-buffer/): Trait defining circular buffer abstractions for interoperability between `pcie40` buffers and `shared-memory` buffers.
-- [`ebutils`](crates/ebutils/): Utilities for aligning memory addresses.
-Probably can mostly be replaced by rust internal functions.
+- [`ebutils`](crates/ebutils/): Utility crate containing definitions for common types like source IDs and fragments.
 - [`multi-fragment-packet`](crates/multi-fragment-packet/): Library for reading and constructing MFPs.
 - [`multi-event-packet`](crates/multi-event-packet/): Library for assembling and reading MEPs.
 - [`master-data-file`](crates/master-data-file/): Library for reading and writing MDF files.